khanhbtrn/8-Week-SQL-Challenge/Week 1: Danny's Diner.md

 ##### 7. Which item was purchased just before the customer became a member?
 **Logic:**
-<br> Retrieve the last item purchased before the join date using `ROW_NUMBER` to rank order dates in descending order
+ - Retrieve the last item purchased before the join date using `ROW_NUMBER` to rank order dates in descending order.
 ```sql
 WITH order_time AS(SELECT
     s.customer_id,